 So I made more filo pastry!
 I used half of the quantity and it stretched a lot better this time and I was much more careful about not making holes.

 I re-covered the top and bottom with pieces of the new pastry.
 It wasn’t the neatest but I felt more confident that it wouldn’t fall apart when baking.
 If I hadn’t left it overnight, I probably wouldn’t have done this.
 I brushed it all over with melted butter to make it nice and golden when it baked.

-I baked it on 180C/350F/Gas Mark 4 for 35 minutes.
+It baked it on 180C/350F/Gas Mark 4 for 35 minutes.
 The fruit released a lot more juice, so I transferred it to a wire rack (with a tray underneath) to cool.
 You can of course serve it straight away, or let it cool then warm up later.
 I thought it tasted better hot.

-I sliced it up and served it with custard (not homemade, come on… I’d done enough!)
+I sliced the Fruit Strudel up and served it with custard (not homemade, come on… I’d done enough!)
 I was pleased with how well it had baked despite being left overnight, the filo was beautifully golden, layered nicely and there was a good proportion of fruit.
 In some areas like the ends there was too much pastry, but if you’re tucking it in to seal it you can’t really avoid this.
 I’d definitely add more spices if I make it again, but you could taste the cinnamon.
 It all got eaten up and I got some good comments from colleagues and family.
 Overall I was really proud of myself and it felt good to overcome this baking challenge!

 Products from Amazon.co.uk

 Fruit Strudel with Homemade Filo Pastry

 - 1 Egg large